raspberrydeveloper/opendos/README.md

 ## The attempts

 As you know openai's policies don't let you just ask *How to make a dos attack using python...* because it will tell you that this is illegal. **But** if you make it write each piece of the code separately and you join the code you will have a dos cannon.
-So in the folder called *examples* there will be all the attempts.
+So in the folder called *attempts* there will be all the attempts.

 ## Running